Small Intestinal Bacteria Overgrowth, commonly known as SIBO is one of the main causes of IBS and can cause a wide range of digestive symptoms.

 There are only two ways to officially diagnose SIBO and they are a breath test or a duodenal aspiration test.

-You cannot diagnose SIBO with a stool test or an Organic Acids test, yet for most people with digestive issues, I recommend starting with a good quality stool test like the GI-MAP test.
+You cannot diagnose SIBO with a stool test or an Organic Acids test, yet for most people with digestive issues, I recommend starting with a good quality stool test as it tells us so much more about your gut health, and gives clues that you may have SIBO.
 If finances are not an issue, the ideal would be to do both a stool test and the SIBO test together to get a complete picture of the cause of your digestive problems.

-Why Start with Doing the GI-MAP Stool Test?
+Why Start with Doing the Advanced Stool Test?

 I recommend starting with stool testing for two reasons: